Stephen-Seo/AnotherAURHelper/docs/config.md

     full_link_cargo_registry = true

+!!! note
+    Currently, this option is only in the `dev` branch as of 2025-09-21.

 Binds "$HOME/.cargo" to "/build/.cargo" in the chroot.
 This enables sharing of the host's cache to the chroot's cache for Rust packages.
 Note that if this is used, then "$HOME/.cargo/config.toml" will be copied to a temporary directory,